In 1910, the official proceedings of the convention of the General Federation of Women’s Clubs reported:

 Maybe your great-grandmother belonged to a women’s club.

-Violet Snow is writing a historical novel, Women of To-day, about suffrage and the women’s club movement.
+Violet Snow is writing a historical novel, To March or to Marry, about suffrage and the women’s club movement.